 '''

-!Dname no1 no2 ... nref ni1 ni2 ... mname IC=\{0 \mid 1\}
+!Dname nol no2 ... nref nil ni2 ... mname IC={0|1}

 '''

-!D is the two-character element keyword "!D" for simple logic gates no1 is a nonnegative integer representing the name of the first output node of the logic gate no2 is a nonnegative integer representing the name of the second output node of the logic gate if there is more than one output nref is a nonnegative integer representing the name of the reference node.
+!D is the two-character element keyword "!D" for simple logic gates name is the individual name of the device nol is a nonnegative integer representing the name of the first output node of the logic gate no2 is a nonnegative integer representing the name of the second output node of the logic gate if there is more than one output nref is a nonnegative integer representing the name of the reference node.
 The logic state(s) of the output(s) of a simple logic gate are defined in terms of the voltage(s) of the output node(s) with respect to the reference node.
-The logic state(s) of the input(s) of a simple logic gate are defined in terms of the voltage(s) of the input node(s) with respect to the reference node ni1 is a nonnegative integer representing the name of the first input node of the logic gate ni2 is a nonnegative integer representing the name of the second input node of the logic gate if there are more than one input mname is the name of a model compatible with a simple logic gate IC= is the three-character keyword "IC=" representing the initial output state of the logic gate 0 is the integer $\boldsymbol{0}$ to indicate that the initial output state of this gate is logic $\boldsymbol{0}$ 1 is the integer 1 to indicate that the initial output state of this gate is logic 1 (use of the 0 and 1 are mutually exclusive)
+The logic state(s) of the input(s) of a simple logic gate are defined in terms of the voltage(s) of the input node(s) with respect to the reference node ni1 is a nonnegative integer representing the name of the first input node of the logic gate ni2 is a nonnegative integer representing the name of the second input node of the logic gate if there are more than one input mname is the name of a model compatible with a simple logic gate IC= is the three-character keyword "IC=" representing the initial output state of the logic gate 0 is the integer 0 to indicate that the initial output state of this gate is logic 0 1 is the integer 1 to indicate that the initial output state of this gate is logic 1 (use of the 0 and 1 are mutually exclusive)

 The parameters describing the simple logic gates are defined in a model statement.
-Refer to "Simple Logic Device Models" on page 52 for the explanation of the model statements associated with simple logic gates.
+Refer to Simple Logic Device Models for the explanation of the model statements associated with simple logic gates.
 The initial output state of the logic gate is used by SIMPLIS as a suggestion.